hcheng826/anon-exchange-v2/README.md

 ### Smart Contract

-There should be mainly 4 functions and 2 groups above in the smart contract functions
+There should be mainly 6 functions and 2 groups above in the smart contract functions

 1. listNFT(): called by seller
-2. depositETH(): called by buyer
+1. depositETH(): called by buyer
-3. withdrawETH(): called by buyer to withdraw unspent ETH
-4. buyAndClaimNFT(): can be called by anyone, triggered by buyer
+1. buyAndClaimNFT(): can be called by anyone, triggered by buyer
-5. claimETH(): can be called by anyone, triggered by seller
+1. claimETH(): can be called by anyone, triggered by seller
+1. withdrawETH(): called by buyer to withdraw unspent ETH
+1. delistNFT(): called by seller to delist unsold NFT

 ## Transaction flow